truedaniyyel/daniel-adrian-blog/src/content/blog/How to Sell, Part 2: The Right Way of ‘Marketing.md

 ## Want to Dive Deeper?

-- Cialdini, R. (2006).
-Influence: The Psychology of Persuasion.
-Harper Business.
-- Kotler, P. & Keller, K. L. (2016).
-Marketing Management.
-Pearson.
+- “The Age of Continuous Connection” Harvard Business Review (2019).
-- “How to Co-Create Products with Customers.”
-Harvard Business Review (2019).
+- “How to Create Products That Grow with Their Users” Harvard Business Review (2024).

 Don’t just read — observe how these experts actually engage with their audiences.